VSU-AndroidProject/FirstSteps/README.md

 Checkout Screen: This screen will allow the user to input their shipping, billing, and any discount codes they might have.
 Once the user inputs this information there will be a button that allows the user to check out and order the items.

 "Shopping" Screens: These screens will display items based on the users’ search.
-As an example, if the user searches: "shampoo".
-A page displaying different kinds/types of shampoo will be displayed ranging from men and women to different brands.
+As an example, if the user searches: "chicken".
+A page displaying different kinds/types of chicken will be displayed ranging from grilled to fried chicken breast.
 These shopping screens will also display a search bar and navigation bar allowing the user to change their search and explore other items.